 November 22, 1963.
 Like December 7, 1941 and September 11, 2001, the date is frozen in history’s freeze frame.
-John Fitzgerald Kennedy – young, intellectual, charismatic, inspiring – a president with whom millions of Americans had become enamored, was assassinated.
-The entire nation was engulfed in shock and grief.
+John Fitzgerald Kennedy – young, intellectual, charismatic, inspiring – a president with whom millions of Americans have become enamored, has been assassinated in Dallas.
+The entire nation is engulfed in shock and grief.

-Anyone old enough to remember that fateful Friday will never forget where they were the moment the dreaded news arrived, the famous and those destined for notoriety being no exception.
+Anyone old enough to remember that fateful Friday will never forget their whereabouts the moment the dreaded news arrived; the famous and those destined for notoriety being no exception.

-Imagine, for a moment, the fact that no historian or journalist in the 1940s sought to document where eminent contemporaries were, and how each reacted, to the awful news of the attack at Pearl Harbor.
-Where were Albert Einstein and Jackie Robinson . . .
-Helen Keller and Clark Gable . . .
+Imagine, for a moment, the fact that no historian or journalist in the 1940s sought to document where eminent contemporaries were, and how each reacted, to the stunning news of the attack at Pearl Harbor.
+Where were Albert Einstein and Jackie Robinson? . . .
+Helen Keller and Clark Gable? . . .
 Babe Ruth and Eleanor Roosevelt?
-Any attempt to garner their joint recollections of that catastrophe is gone forever.
+Any attempt to garner their joint recollections of that catastrophe is lost forever.

-“The Tears of November” is a gripping program, one in which Jovich masterfully articulates how many of America’s noteworthy citizens reacted to the most traumatizing historical event of the latter half of the twentieth century.
+“The Tears of November” is a gripping program, one in which Jovich masterfully articulates the degree upon which many of America’s noteworthy citizens reacted to the most traumatizing historical event of the latter half of the twentieth century.